 Note.
 ITIN applicant: Enter your individual name as it was entered on your Form W-7 application, line 1a.
-This should also be the same as the name you entered on
+This should also be the same as the name you entered on the Form 1040/1040A/1040EZ you filed with your application.

-- b.
+b.
 Sole proprietor or single-member LLC.
 Enter your individual name as shown on your 1040/1040A/1040EZ on line 1.
-You may enter your business, trade, - c.
+You may enter your business, trade, or "doing business as" (DBA) name on line 2.

+c.
 Partnership, LLC that is not a single-member LLC, C Corporation, or S Corporation.
-Enter the entity's name as shown on the entity's tax return on line 1 - d.
+Enter the entity's name as shown on the entity's tax return on line 1 and any business, trade, or DBA name on line 2.

+d.
 Other entities.
-Enter your name as shown on required U.S. federal tax other legal document creating the entity.
-You may enter any business, trade, or DBA name on line 2. - e.
+Enter your name as shown on required U.S. federal tax documents on line 1.
+This name should match the name shown on the charter or other legal document creating the entity.
+You may enter any business, trade, or DBA name on line 2.

+e.
 Disregarded entity.
 For U.S. federal tax purposes, an entity that is disregarded as an entity separate from its owner is treated as a "disregarded entity."
-See Regulations section 301.7701-2(c)(2)(iii).
+See Regulations section 301.7701-2(c)(2)(ii).
 Enter the owner's name on line 1.
 The name of the entity entered on line 1 should never be a disregarded entity.
 The name on line 1 should be the name shown on the income tax return on which the income should be reported.
 For example, if a foreign LLC that is treated as a disregarded entity for U.S. federal tax purposes has a single owner that is a U.S. person, the U.S. owner's name is required to be provided on line 1.
 If the direct owner of the entity is also a disregarded entity, enter the first owner that is not disregarded for federal tax purposes.
 Enter the disregarded entity's name on line 2, "Business name/disregarded entity name."
 If the owner of the disregarded entity is a foreign person, the owner must complete an appropriate Form W-8 instead of a Form W-9.
 This is the case even if the foreign person has a U.S. TIN.